High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 6. Rotisserie Chicken + Steamed Veggies

-The simplest possible lunch.
-Rotisserie chicken is pre-cooked, requires zero effort, and delivers serious protein.
+The simplest possible midday option.
+Rotisserie chicken is pre-cooked, requires zero effort, and delivers serious macros.
 Pair with steamed broccoli, green beans, or zucchini.
 No sauce needed — a little salt and lemon is enough.
 This is your go-to on busy days.

 - 5 oz rotisserie chicken breast